MarcelaBarella/addressbook/README.md

 - get a especific contact.
 - change a contact informations.
 - delete a contact.
-The flow of use fro this application consists on register a user using an `email` and a `password`
+The flow of use for this application consists on register a user using an `email` and a `password`, after that, you must take your generated token and use it to access your list of contacts.
+You can perform the actions previously mentioned on the paragraph above to manage your contacts.

-The application have two databasses where firebase is used to persists contacts informations for a given user, and postgres is used to persists users.
-The choice of use postgres for the authentication, its because postgres

 In this solution was used:
 - [Node.js](https://nodejs.org/en/) -